 Each component has a BOM status property, which can be used to control the behavior of the component in Bill of Materials tables.
 This property may take one of the following values:

-- Regular - the component will appear in the Bill of Materials with respect of its position in the assembly structure and the selected mode for the Bill of Materials - default value.
+Regular - the component will appear in the Bill of Materials with respect to its position in the assembly structure and the selected mode for the Bill of Materials - default value.

-- Terminal - the component will be treated as a leaf component (that is, having no subcomponents) regardless of the actual presence of the subcomponents.
-This is useful when modeling a complex part or a standard component.
+Terminal - the component will be treated as a leaf component (that is, it has no subcomponents) regardless of the actual presence of the subcomponents.
+This is useful when for complex parts or standard components.

-To set BOM Status of an external or root component
+To set the BOM Status of an external or root component

-To set BOM Status of a local component
+To set the BOM Status of a local component

 For local components inserted into an external component, it is not possible to set the BOM status via the context menu.
-To do that, it is necessary to open the component that directly contains the required local component.
+To do that you must open the component that directly contains the required local component.